 Long, thin and green which if looked at in profile is a very shallow ‘V’ shape.
 The leaf here is showing the underside.

-Hanging in clusters very much like a white bluebells with six petals, each with a green stripe, and flowers from April to June.
+Hanging in clusters very much like a white bluebells with six petals, each with a green stripe, and can flower at almost any time of year, sometimes twice a year.

 The flower stem is like the leaves but more triangular in profile than the leaves, hence the common name, Three-Cornered Leek.